Kumari Kandam: Connected with South India

 The Kumari Kandam proponents laid great emphasis on stating that the Kanyakumari city was a part of the original Kumari Kandam.
-Some of them also argued that entire Tamil Nadu, entire Indian peninsula (south of Vindhyas) or even entire India were a part of Kumari Kandam.
+Some of them also argued that entire Tamil Nadu, entire Indian peninsula (south of the Vindhya Range) or even entire India were a part of Kumari Kandam.
 This helped ensure that the modern Tamils could be described as both indigenous people of South India and the direct descendants of the people of Kumari Kandam.
 This, in turn, allowed them to describe the Tamil language and culture as the world's oldest.

 During British Raj, Kanyakumari was a part of the Travancore state, most of which was merged to the newly-formed Kerala state after the 1956 reorganization.
 The Tamil politicians made a concerted effort to ensure that Kanyakumari was incorporated into the Tamil-majority Madras State (now Tamil Nadu).
 Kanyakumari's purported connection with Kumari Kandam was one of the reasons for this effort.